Expert system: Applications

 Hearsay was an early attempt at solving voice recognition through an expert systems approach.
 For the most part this category of expert systems was not all that successful.
 Hearsay and all interpretation systems are essentially pattern recognition systems—looking for patterns in noisy data.
 In the case of Hearsay recognizing phonemes in an audio stream.
 Other early examples were analyzing sonar data to detect Russian submarines.
 These kinds of systems proved much more amenable to a neural network AI solution than a rule-based approach.

 CADUCEUS and MYCIN were medical diagnosis systems.
 The user describes their symptoms to the computer as they would to a doctor and the computer returns a medical diagnosis.

 Dendral was a tool to study hypothesis formation in the identification of organic molecules.
 The general problem it solved—designing a solution given a set of constraints—was one of the most successful areas for early expert systems applied to business domains such as salespeople configuring Digital Equipment Corporation (DEC) VAX computers and mortgage loan application development.

 SMH.PAL is an expert system for the assessment of students with multiple disabilities.

 GARVAN-ES1 was a medical expert system, developed at the Garvan Institute of Medical Research, that provided automated clinical diagnostic comments on endocrine reports from a pathology laboratory.
 It was one of the first medical expert systems to go into routine clinical use internationally and the first expert system to be used for diagnosis daily in Australia.
 The system was written in "C" and ran on a PDP-11 in 64K of memory.
 It had 661 rules that were compiled; not interpreted.

-Mistral is an expert system to monitor dam safety, developed in the 1990s by Ismes (Italy).
+Mistral is an expert system to monitor dam safety, developed in the 1990s by Ismes in Italy.
 It gets data from an automatic monitoring system and performs a diagnosis of the state of the dam.
-Its first copy, installed in 1992 on the Ridracoli Dam (Italy), is still operational 24/7/365.
-It has been installed on several dams in Italy and abroad (e.g., Itaipu Dam in Brazil), and on landslide sites under the name of Eydenet, and on monuments under the name of Kaleidos.
+Its first copy was installed in 1992 on the Ridracoli Dam in Italy.
+It has been installed on several other dams in Italy and abroad (e.g., Itaipu Dam in Brazil), and on landslide sites under the name of Eydenet, and on monuments under the name of Kaleidos.
 Mistral is a registered trade mark of CESI.